 A heart attack stems from a circulation, or "plumbing," problem of the heart, according to the Sudden Cardiac Arrest Association.
 It happens when a sudden blockage in a coronary artery severely reduces or cuts off blood flow to the heart, damaging heart muscle.

 In contrast, a sudden cardiac arrest is due to an "electrical" problem in the heart.
 It happens when electrical signals that control the heart's pumping ability essentially short-circuit.
-Suddenly, the heart may beat dangerously fast, causing the heart's ventricles to quiver or flutter instead of pumping blood in a coordinated fashion.
+Suddenly, the heart may beat dangerously fast, causing the heart's ventricles -- its main pumping chambers -- to quiver or flutter instead of pumping blood in a coordinated fashion.
 This rhythm disturbance, called ventricular fibrillation, "occurs in response to an underlying heart condition that may or may not have been detected," Lawless says.

 Ventricular fibrillation disrupts the heart's pumping action, stopping blood flow to the rest of the body.
 A person in sudden cardiac arrest will collapse suddenly and lose consciousness, with no pulse or breathing.